TOAST-DOCS/Gamebase/en/oper-operation.md

 Enter notice messages to show to users.
 Can register many languages, for those who speak other languages than registered, a default language will show.
 To add a language, click **+** on the right, and if a language you want is not on the list, contact [Customer Center](https://toast.com/support/inquiry)to add as required.
+Click **Auto Translate to Default Language** and messages in default language are translated into a language set for each item.

 #### (6) Bottom Button Type
 Specify a type of button to show at the bottom of a notice pop-up.

 - Close : Show Close button only.
   Click 'Close' to close a pop-up and play games.
 - Close + More: Show 'Close' and 'More'.
   Click 'More' and the link entered in the console opens on WebView.

 #### Example of a Notice Pop-up
 Close (left), Close+More (right)